genoni-studio/nextjs-tailwind-4/README.md

 }
 ```

 Note: this approach works for "themeable" categories, that is, groups of classes that could change from project to project.
-The Tailwind docs have a [list of themeable categories](https://tailwindcss.com/docs/theme#theme-variable-namespaces).
+This includes color, font sizes, spacing, etc. Tailwind's documentation has a [list of themeable categories](https://tailwindcss.com/docs/theme#theme-variable-namespaces).
 Layout classes like `flex` cannot be disabled using the `@theme` approach.

+## Editor setup

+1. Developers should set up their IDE to use the [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) plugin.
+This provides a number of useful features, including autocomplete and syntax highlighting.
+2. Also helpful is Tailwind's [Prettier plug-in](https://github.com/tailwindlabs/prettier-plugin-tailwindcss) that sorts classes in the editor.

+See the [Editor setup](https://tailwindcss.com/docs/editor-setup) section in Tailwind's documentation for more details.